robchendev/Guitardex_old/src/t/1-31/24-left-hand-slap/left-hand-slap.md

   <img src="left-hand-slap.jpg" />
 </div>

 The left hand slap is commonly notated with one or more Xs with a number above, indicating the finger used on the right hand.
 1 means index, 2 means middle, and 3 means ring.
+Using the middle finger for this technique is rare as it is the most difficult.

 ### Explanation